baijum/service-binding-documentation/docs/getting-started/quick-start.md

 # Quick Start

-In this quik start, you will see a sample application that you can deploy and use to play around.
+In this quick start, you will see a sample application that you can deploy and use to play around.
 As part of this exercise, a backing service and an application is required.
 The backing service is a PostgreSQL database and application is a [Spring Boot REST API server][petclinic].